marsbroshok/mlops-labs/lab-14-tfx-caip-e2e/README.md

 Follow the instructor who will walk you through the pipeline's DSL.

 As described by the instructor, the pipeline in this lab uses a custom docker image that is a derivative of a base `tensorflow/tfx:0.15.0` image from [Docker Hub](https://hub.docker.com/r/tensorflow/tfx).
 The base `tfx` image includes TFX v0.15 and TensorFlow v2.0.
-The custom image modifies the base image by downgrading TensorFlow to v1.15 and adding the Python module `transform_train.py` with the data transformation and training code used by the pipeline's `Transform` and `Train` components.
+The custom image modifies the base image by downgrading to TensorFlow to v1.15 and adding the `modules` folder with the `transform_train.py` file that contains data transformation and training code used by the pipeline's `Transform` and `Train` components.

 The pipeline needs to use v1.15 of TensorFlow as AI Platform Prediction service, which is used as a deployment target, does not yet support v2.0 of TensorFlow.